-According to classical interpretations (CARMIGNANI et alii, 1978; CARMIGNANI & GIGLIA, 1979; CARMIGNANI & KLIGFIELD, 1990) a complex mega-antiform with Apenninic trending axis (nearly N 130°-170°), and corresponding to the entire width of the Alpi Apuane window, was realized as result of the D2 history.
-All around the antiform, second order asymmetric folds facing away from the dome crests are described and, at scale of the whole Alpi Apuane, reverse drag-folds having "S" and "Z" sense of asymmetries can be observed on the southwestern and northeastern flanks, respectively.
-These minor structures form series of folds at different scale (from centimeters to kilometers) with variable morphologies related to rock competence and structural position within the folded multilayer but also from the orientation and intensity of development of D1 structures.
+According to classical interpretations (Carmignani et al., 1978; Carmignani and Giglia, 1979; Carmignani and Kligfield, 1990) a complex mega-antiform with Apenninic trending axis (nearly N 130°-170°), and corresponding to the entire width of the Alpi Apuane window, was realized as result of the D2 history.
+A second order asymmetric parasitic folds facing away from the dome crests occur and, at scale of the whole Alpi Apuane, having "S" and "Z" sense of asymmetries can be observed on the southwestern and northeastern flanks, respectively.
+These minor structures form series of folds at different scale (from 35 centimeters to kilometers) with variable morphologies related to rock competence.